 Same Day of Blepharoplasty

 Blepharoplasty is a simple outpatient procedure and does not require a hospital stay.
-It’s done with a locally injected anesthetic, so you will be completely conscious all the time.
+It’s done with a locally injected anaesthetic, so you will be completely conscious all the time.

 Right after the surgery, you may be given a cold compress to reduce post-operative swelling, which you will be advised to keep on for 15–20 minutes.
 Upon discharge, your surgeon may suggest the following aftercare and discharge instructions: